 Can anyone get SSP?

 Unfortunately not.
-Your average earnings have to be at least £95 a week before you’re eligible for SSP.
+Your average earnings have to be at least £111 a week (before tax) before you’re eligible for SSP.

 My employer is offering me less than the basic SSP.
 Is that allowed?